mateogal/netspion/readme.md

 # This project is still in development

 # Netspion
-> [!NOTE]
-> Netspion is a tool with useful pre-defined techniques for ethical hacking.
+**Netspion** is a tool with useful pre-defined techniques for ethical hacking, it includes:
+- Information Gathering
+- Active Directory hacking
+- Web Hacking
+- Wifi Hacking
+- Evasion techniques
+- Post exploitation

-> You can run custom commands directly in the shell inside Netspion.
+You can run custom commands directly in the shell inside **Netspion**.

 > [!IMPORTANT]
 > **Python 3.10+ required**